-As a parent of a new teen driver, having your teen get their license is enough to cause you to break into a cold sweat.
-Not only do you now have the safety of your teen behind the wheel to think about, you also must think about your auto insurance.
+As a parent of a new teen driver, having your teen get their license can be enough to drive you crazy.
+Not only do you now have the safety of your teen behind the wheel to think about, but you also must think about your auto insurance.

 Teens tend to cost more to insure for good reason.
 The rates are typically higher for teens than other drivers primarily because they pose a bigger risk of accidents as opposed to experienced drivers.
 Teen drivers are also more likely than the average driver to get tickets.

 Your insurance premium could very well increase to over 50 percent by adding your teenager, says the Insurance Information Institute (III), and in some cases, it could double.